 Borussia are no longer the top scorers in the league this season, but they do boast the most goalscorers with 18.
 Of the 22 players to feature in the Bundesliga, only Ömer Toprak, Schmelzer and goalkeepers Roman Bürki and Marwin Hitz are yet to find the back of the opposition net.

-While the focus of defenders naturally lies on top scorers Reus (15), Paco Alcacer (14) and Sancho (eight), that ability to strike from anywhere adds another level to BVB's threat in front of goal.
+While the focus of defenders naturally lies on top scorers Paco Alcacer (17), Reus (16) and Sancho (11), that ability to strike from anywhere adds another level to BVB's threat in front of goal.
 It's a contrast to rivals Bayern and their reliance on Robert Lewandowski in the final third.
-He is the only Munich player to hit double figures this season, with James Rodriguez and Serge Gnabry second on the list with seven goals each.
+He one of just two Munich players to hit double figures this season, with Serge Gnabry second on the list with 10 goals.

 4) In Klopp's image

-When many fans think of Borussia Dortmund, they cast their mind back to the team that won back-to-back Bundesliga titles under Jürgen Klopp in 2011 and 2012.
-And Lucien Favre's crop are not far off the marker laid down by BVB's previous champions.
-The Black-Yellows' total of 60 points from 26 games is only one short of what Klopp's side had in 2010/11 and two more than 2011/12's haul at the same stage.
+When many fans think of Dortmund, they cast their mind back to the team that won back-to-back Bundesliga titles under Jürgen Klopp in 2011 and 2012.
+And yet Lucien Favre's total of 69 points from 31 games is exactly the same as what Klopp's side had in the bank in 2010/11, and only three less than in 2011/12 at the same stage.

 Watch: The new-look Borussia Dortmund